bek0s/gbkfit/docs/source/install.rst

      pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple --no-cache-dir gbkfit

 .. attention::
-   Because GBKFIT is currently on a testing phase, it is located on the Test instance of PyPI.
+   Because GBKFIT is currently in Alpha phase, it is located on the Test instance of PyPI.
 Once the testing phase is complete, the software will be moved to the production version of PyPI and will be installable using:
    ``pip install gbkfit``.